 Disclosure or Use of Information

-Information regarding any holder of a certificate of qualification or a concealed carry endorsement is a closed record.
+Information regarding any holder of a concealed carry permit, or a concealed carry endorsement issued prior to August 28, 2013, is a closed record.
 Closed records are inaccessible to the general public.

 A sheriff is required to keep a record of all applications for a concealed carry permit or a provisional permit and of his or her action on such applications.
 The sheriff is required to report the issuance of all concealed carry permits or provisional permits to the concealed carry permit system, but an applicant’s status as a holder of a concealed carry permit, provisional permit, or a concealed carry endorsement issued prior to August 28, 2013, is not public information and must be considered personal protected information.